Facelifted Hyundai Tucson shows off evolutionary design, new dashboard

 Hyundai has revealed the mid-life facelift for its popular Tucson SUV.
-Featuring a mildly updated exterior and redesigned dashboard and centre console, the new Tucson will make its full European debut next year.
+This new model has a mildly updated exterior and redesigned dashboard and centre console, and is available to order now.

 For this update, Hyundai has softened the front end of the car slightly, replacing the sharp-edged daytime running lights with new more rounded models.
 The grille has a wider appearance, while the headlights remain underneath the DRLs.
 A full-width skidplate-style silver element adds greater visual width.
 It’s perhaps testament to just how futuristic the Tucson looked at launch in 2020 that it still looks ahead of the times even with such a mild facelift.